chenwei-zhang/chenweizhang.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a Ph.D. in the [Department of Computer Science](https://www.cs.ubc.ca) at the [University of British Columbia](https://www.ubc.ca) under the supervision of Prof.[Anne Condon](https://www.cs.ubc.ca/~condon/).
-I am also affiliated with the [Algorithm Lab (Beta Lab)] (https://www.cs.ubc.ca/labs/beta/).
-I obtained my MSc's degreen under the supervision of Prof.[Pavle Radovanovic](http://pavlegroup.uwaterloo.ca/) from the [University of Waterloo](https://uwaterloo.ca) in 2021, where my research focused on the localized surface plasmon resonance in semiconductor nanocrystals and diluted magnetic semiconductors.
+I am a Ph.D. student in the [Department of Computer Science](https://www.cs.ubc.ca) at the [University of British Columbia](https://www.ubc.ca) under the supervision of Prof. [Anne Condon](https://www.cs.ubc.ca/~condon/).
+I am also affiliated with the [Algorithm Lab (Beta Lab)](https://www.cs.ubc.ca/labs/beta/).
+I obtained my MSc's degreen under the supervision of Prof. [Pavle Radovanovic](http://pavlegroup.uwaterloo.ca/) from the [University of Waterloo](https://uwaterloo.ca) in 2021, where my research focused on the localized surface plasmon resonance in semiconductor nanocrystals and diluted magnetic semiconductors.
 I earned a dual Bachelor's degreen from the University of Waterloo and [Beijing Jiaotong University (China)](http://en.njtu.edu.cn) in 2018.

-My research interests lies in
+<b>Reasearch Interests</b>: My research interests lies in machine and deep learning, bioinformatics, and data science, escipally predicting DNA kinetics with computational algorithms.
+And I am broadly interested in interdisciplinary study.

+<b>Besides Academics</b>: I really enjoy photographing, travelling, reading, and working out in the gym.

+<b>E-mail</b>: cwzhang [at] cs [dot] ubc [dot] ca

+<b>Address</b>: 2366 Main Mall, ICICS/CS Building, Vancouver, B.C., Canada V6T 1Z4

 <!-- A data-driven personal website